 - Support and grow quality rural clinical training experiences for health professional students

-- Undertake health care provider and local community stakeholder engagement
+- Engage with health care providers and local community stakeholders

 To be successful you will have:

 - A doctoral or masters qualification appropriate to a relevant health discipline (or equivalent clinical experience, accreditation and standing)

 - Demonstrated high level analytical, critical thinking and problem solving skills

 - Demonstrated ability to build strong partnerships, networks and relationships to achieve professional and team objectives